Counseling & Psychotherapy

 LOGISTICS

 Fees: My fee for an individual session is $120.00.
 Each session is 50 minutes in duration.
 Typically, I see people on a weekly or twice a month basis, but that is determined on a case-to-case basis.
 I do not participate in any in-network insurance coverage; I am only eligible as an out-of-network provider.
 On request, I can provide statements that you can submit for third party reimbursement.
 For more details about out-of-network insurance, click here.
-Schedule: I see clients Monday through Thursday, from 9:00 a.m. until 5:15 p.m.
-I take six weeks away from client work annually to give and receive professional training, conduct workshops, and to take vacation.
+Schedule: I see clients Monday through Thursday, from 9:00 a.m. until 5:15 p.m., and some Fridays.
+I take six to eight weeks away from client work annually to give and receive professional training, conduct workshops, and to take vacation.
 Communications: I handle client communication primarily through email, and secondarily through phone calls to my voicemail.
 When calling, it helps me greatly if you indicate times when I would be most likely to reach you directly.
 If you have any questions or concerns about the nature of my work, talk with me about them.
 The type of psychotherapy I provide requires a significant commitment from each of us, and any worthwhile therapeutic process can sometimes be uncomfortable and anxiety producing.
 I want to do whatever possible to ease any unnecessary concerns you may have as you work with me. |